Animal Care Tech Killed - NewsBreak

 KLTV

-WOOD COUNTY, Texas (KETK) – One person has died after an officer-involved shooting in Wood County on Friday, according to DPS.
-Officials said the incident involved the Wood County Sheriff’s Department, and the case is being investigated by the Texas Rangers.
-The name of the deceased has not been released as the investigation is ongoing.
+WOOD COUNTY, Texas (KLTV) - One person was killed in an officer-involved shooting Friday evening in Wood County.
+Wood County Sheriff Kelly Cole confirmed that one person was killed and said the incident has been turned over to the Texas Rangers.
+The shooting victim has not been identified, Cole said...

 KLTV